 Tier 1 Recruit

 It doesn’t matter if you have a GED or not once you have either a high school diploma or 15 college credits.
 If that’s the case, you are considered to be a Tier 1 recruit, and Tier 1 recruits get first to pick for any open positions.

 If you have a GED and want to become a Tier 1 recruit, you need to earn 15 college credits.
 These credits do not have to be earned at a large university or state-run school, but credits from vocational, community, or business colleges are possible.
 Before you apply to colleges to get 15 credits (which can be completed in one semester of school), remember to double-check with your recruiter to make sure that you are applying to a school that is recognized in programs that will count towards your 15 credits.

 The Armed Services Vocational Aptitude Battery (ASVAB) is the key for a Tier 2 recruit to make the dream into the military come true.
 Tier 1 recruits only have to score 31% or higher on the ASVAB, while Tier 2 recruits have to score 50% or higher.

 Fortunately, we’re here to help you with a system of comprehensive ASVAB practice tests.
 These practice tests can help you know where your strengths and weaknesses are within the ASVAB and let you know if you’re going to pass or not.
-Not only does it show your progress on ASVAB topics, but it can help you create a custom study plan to work on areas that you need to improve, with exact chapters and pages to study that will directly improve your score.
+It may not only show you how far you’ve progressed on ASVAB topics, but it can also help you design a personalized study plan to focus on the areas where you need to improve, including specific chapters and pages to study that will directly enhance your score.

-Don’t forget our free ASVAB practice test 2021, which is one of the best platforms to practice and is the optimal choice for those who want to increase the opportunities of joining the Military.
+Remember to take our free ASVAB practice test 2022, which is one of the top platforms for practicing and is the perfect option for individuals who want to improve their chances of joining the military.

 Read more >> Real Heroes Don’t Wear Capes, They Wear Dog Tags